abhikonduru/PythonAll/Projects/Pet_simulator/ReadMe.md

 ![](images/screenshot.png)

-To run the code download the entire file and run the "Pet_simulator.py" file,
+To run the code download the entire file and run the "Pet_simulator.py" file, also be sure to download pygame.